Alyssa Healy: Personal life

 Healy's nickname is "Midge".
 She has said that "Dad gave it to me when I was little, it just stuck!"

 In 2015, Healy became engaged to fast bowler Mitchell Starc.
 They were married in April 2016.
 They met each other when they were 9 as Starc started off as a wicketkeeper.
-Healy and Starc are only the third married couple to play Test cricket, after the English couple the Prideauxs (Roger and Ruth), in the 1950s to 1960, and the Sri Lankan de Alwis couple (Guy and Rasanjali), in the 1980s and 1990s.
+Healy and Starc are only the third married couple to play Test cricket, after the English couple the Prideauxs (Roger and Ruth), in the 1950s to 1970, and the Sri Lankan de Alwis couple (Guy and Rasanjali), in the 1980s and 1990s.
 In March 2020, Starc flew home ahead of the final ODI match against South Africa, so he could watch Healy play in the final of the 2020 ICC Women's T20 World Cup.
 Healy's brother-in-law is high jumper Brandon Starc.

-Healy has a golf handicap of seven (as of 1 Oct 2019) and competes against Starc (handicap of ten) for the annual Steally Cup.
+Healy has a golf handicap of seven (as of 1 Oct 2019) and competes against Starc (handicap of ten) for the annual Stealy Cup.

+Healy and her husband Mitchell Starc support the Greater Western Sydney Giants in the Australian Football League.
+She and her husband were named joint number 1 ticket holders in 2025.